Parent concern

 The first check is diagnostic, not dramatic

-• Number fluency, fraction confidence, algebra language, and written layout.
+• Number fluency, fraction handling, algebra language, and whether working is laid out clearly enough to track.

-• Whether the student understands why each step is valid.
+• Whether the student can explain why a step works, or is just copying a pattern.

 Matching class routes